 Some people will naturally possess these qualities.
 Others will have to develop them from scratch.

 A large repository of change management resources

 However, it is not the only change management framework.
-There are many other change management tools, exercises, techniques, and frameworks out there, some of which have decades-long histories.
+There are many other change management exercises, tools, techniques, and frameworks, some of which have decades-long histories.

 It’s important to note not all change practitioners are Prosci-certified, which does not make them less good at their jobs.

 WalkMe spearheaded the Digital Adoption Platform (DAP) for associations to use the maximum capacity of their advanced resources.
 Utilizing man-made consciousness, AI, and context-oriented direction, WalkMe adds a powerful UI layer to raise the computerized proficiency, everything being equal.